jasonstack/qtvtkitk/README.md

-How to setup qt/vtk/itk on windows using visual studio 2010
+How to setup qt/vtk/itk on windows
 ======

 Step 0: